-92. In its quarterly ES-1 Reports to the Commission, Duke Energy Carolinas shall calculate and present its primary North Carolina retail jurisdictional earnings by including all actual EE and DSM program revenues, including PPI, PRI, and Net Lost Revenue incentives (net of the NLRs that are being returned to customers through the annual revenue decoupling mechanism), and costs.
-Additionally, the Company shall prepare and present (a) supplementary schedules setting forth its North Carolina retail jurisdictional earnings excluding the effects of the PPI and PRI; (b) supplementary schedules setting forth its North Carolina retail jurisdictional earnings excluding the effects of the Company's EE and DSM programs; and (c) supplementary schedules setting forth earnings, including overall rates of return, returns on common equity, and margins over program costs actually realized from its EE and DSM programs in total and stated separately by program class (program classes are hereby defined to be (i) EE programs and (ii) DSM programs).
+97. In its quarterly ES-1 Reports to the Commission, DEP shall calculate and present its primary North Carolina retail jurisdictional earnings by including all actual EE and DSM Program revenues, including PPI, PRI, and NLR incentives (net of the NLRs that are being returned to customers through the annual revenue decoupling mechanism), and costs.
+Additionally, DEP shall prepare and present (1) supplementary schedules setting forth the Company's North Carolina retail jurisdictional earnings excluding the effects of the PPI and PRI; (2) supplementary schedules setting forth the Company's North Carolina retail jurisdictional earnings excluding the effects of its EE and DSM Programs; (3) supplementary schedules setting forth earnings, including overall rates of return and returns on common equity actually realized from DEP's EE and DSM Programs in total and stated separately by Program Class (Program Classes are hereby defined to be (a) EE Programs and (b) DSM Programs); and (4) supplementary schedules setting forth earnings, including overall rates of return and returns on common equity actually realized from DEP's (a) DSDR Program and (b) all other Programs, collectively, in the EE Program Class.
+(Show DSDR Program returns and all other collective EE Program returns separately.)
 Detailed workpapers shall be provided for each scenario described above.
-Such workpapers, at a minimum, shall clearly show actual revenues, expenses, taxes, operating income, rate base/investment, including components, and the applicable capitalization ratios and cost rates, including overall rate of return and return on common equity.
-Net lost revenues realized (estimated, if not known) for each reporting period shall be clearly disclosed as supplemental information.
+Such workpapers, at a minimum, shall clearly show actual revenues; expenses; taxes; operating income; rate base/investment, including components; and the applicable capitalization ratios and cost rates, including overall rate of return and return on common equity.